Instructor: Eric Lauritzen

 - Develop credibility by using appropriate language and diction, by effectively incorporating source material, and by portraying ideas in clear and clean prose.

-Supplemental assignments: Supplemental assignments include short essays, reading responses, quizzes, and forum posts.
+Supplemental assignments: Supplemental assignments include short essays, exercises, reading responses, quizzes, and forum posts.
 Expect one or two per week.
 Most supplemental assignments can be completed in one sitting.
-Length and point value vary; 20% total.
+Length and point value vary; 30% total.

 Graff, Gerald, et al. They Say, I Say: The Moves that Matter in Academic Writing with Readings.
 4th ed., W. W. Norton, 2018.
 Paperback.
 ISBN 978-0-393-63168-5.